Small Coffee Percolator For Camping Caffeine Kicks!

 A drip coffee maker only brews your coffee once as the water does cycle through the brewing process multiple times.
 The flavor of the coffee can be deep and full-bodied or clean and crisp with a lighter body or something in between depending on what type of filter you use.

-paper filters produce a clean crisp taste while the mesh filter basket on its own, which is a filter, produces a full-bodied flavor.
+Paper filters produce a clean crisp taste while the mesh filter basket on its own, which is a filter, produces a full-bodied flavor.
 Something between the two happens when a cloth filter is used.

 Follow the 9 steps outlined below to make a coffee in a small percolator: